The Weber County Chapter of the Red Cross began in December 1915.

 Early publications of Weber student literary magazines depicting student life, student publications, and documenting Weber history from 1904 to 1980.

-The interviews explore the process of achieving university status, as well as major issues including accreditation, diversity, faculty governance, changes in leadership, curricular developments, etc.
+The interviews explore the process of achieving university status, as well as major issues including accreditation, diversity, faculty governance, etc.

 Weber's first newspaper came from the Acorn, a literary publication from 1905 to 1916.